pobugi/django_poll_project/README.md

 DJANGO Poll App

 The application functionality:
 To create, edit, delete polls.
-It allows also to poll.
+It allows also to vote.
 User/admin authorization feature is coming soon.

 To launch the application: